Dora Baynham (1899-1978)

 Howard died at Birmingham in 1953, aged 54.

-In 1957 Dora, now 58, is still living at 7 Tew Park Road with Malcolm (29).
+In 1957 Dora, now 58, was still living at 7 Tew Park Road with Malcolm (29).

 Dora died at Birmingham in 1978, aged 79.

-Vera died in 1987, Geoff in 1991, Betty in 2015.
+Malcolm died in 1980, Joyce in 1987, Geoff in 1991 and Betty in 2015.